Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 08:50 Do you like start from within PyCharm or do you kind of get to it eventually?

-08:55 I'm setting up, well, I've got a little extra little hooks to create an environment and activate an environment 'cause I'm doing that on the command line all the time anyway.
+08:56 Well, I've got little extra little hooks to create an environment and activate an environment because I'm doing that on the command lane all the time anyway.

-09:05 Like if I'm gonna clone a repo and stuff, I'm just gonna do that, so.
+09:04 Like if I'm going to clone a repo and stuff, I'm just going to do that.

-09:08 - Same, and I have all these aliases and stuff that will do multiple steps at once and make it a little bit nicer and so on.
+09:08 And I have all these aliases and stuff that will like do multiple steps at once and make it a little bit nicer and so on.

-09:14 All right, so all that is in Terminal, but then he says, all right, here's what we're gonna do in VS Code.
+09:16 But then he says, all right, here's what we're going to do in VS Code.

-09:18 You're gonna open the folder, which is a thing you could do in VS Code, and it will automatically find the virtual environment.
+09:18 You're going to open the folder, which is a thing you could do in VS Code, and it will automatically find the virtual environment.

-09:25 But in order for all that stuff to happen, you have to encourage Visual Studio Code to go into Python mode, so just open any Python file, And that activates all the little subsystems that fire up, like the environment variable detection and all that kind of stuff, the virtual environment detection and so on.
+09:33 And that like activates all the little subsystems that fire up like the environment variable detection and all that kind of stuff, the virtual environment detection and so on.

-09:42 And then, it says, all right, now what we want to do is how do you run the thing?
+09:41 And then he says, all right, now what we want to do is how do you run the thing?

 09:45 So he talks about how to set up a run configuration in the debugger.